What to see and do

 In short, The Hague is a classy international city where you will never be bored.

-Scheveningen is just 5 kilometers from The Hague and has a lively beach life and other things to see.
+Scheveningen is just 5 kilometres from The Hague and has a lively beach life and other things to see.

 Want to know more about Scheveningen?